-If desired, you can monitor the Windows Async Gateway from the Management and Monitoring component of Novell ZENworks[®] for Servers, ManageWise[®], or any other SNMP management and monitoring program.
+If desired, you can monitor the Windows Async Gateway from the Management and Monitoring component of Novell ZENworks[®] or any other SNMP management and monitoring program.
 When properly configured, the Async Gateway sends SNMP traps to network management consoles for display along with other SNMP monitored programs.